-The Court's approach to the equal-sovereignty doctrine in Shelby County was, at least to that extent, consistent with its decision in Coyle (which the Court relied on in Shelby County, 570 U.S. at 544) because it first examined whether the challenged congressional action was squarely within Congress's enumerated powers.
-Critical to the Court's application of the equal-sovereignty doctrine was the fact that the VRA inverted the usual relationship between state and federal authorities with respect to regulation of elections.
-In the ordinary course, a state law governing elections would be presumptively valid-and subject to invalidation only if it were preempted by conflicting federal regulation of the same subject or if it were ultimately shown to violate a federal prohibition such as the Fifteenth Amendment's prohibition on race discrimination in voting.
-Under the VRA, in contrast, any election-related law enacted by a covered State or any of its subdivisions was presumptively invalid and could not be enforced unless or until the federal government (or a federal court) gave its permission.
+The Court's approach to the equal-sovereignty doctrine in ShelbyCounty was consistent with its decision in Coyle (which the Court relied on in Shelby County, 570 U.S. at 544) because it first examined whether the challenged congressional action was squarely within Congress's enumerated powers.
+Critical to the Court's application of the equalsovereignty doctrine was the fact that the Voting Rights Act inverted the usual relationship between state and federal authorities with respect to regulation of elections.
+In the ordinary course, a state law governing elections would be presumptively valid-and subject to invalidation only if it were preempted by a valid, conflicting federal regulation or if it were ultimately shown to violate a prohibition such as the Fifteenth Amendment's prohibition on race discrimination in voting.
+Under the Voting Rights Act, in contrast, every election-related law enacted by a covered State or any of its subdivisions was presumptively invalid and could not be enforced unless or until the federal government (or a federal court) gave its permission.
 That inversion of the usual constitutional allocation of power, the Court held, required a particularly strong justification for subjecting only some States to the requirements of Section 5.
 Id. at 552-553.

-In that respect, the Court's analysis in Shelby County added a new element not present in its early decisions discussing the equal-sovereignty doctrine.
-Unlike Congress's authority under its Article 1 powers (e.g., under the Commerce Clause or the Spending Clause), Congress's authority to act under the Fifteenth Amendment is limited to addressing denials of the right to vote on the basis of race.
-That power is therefore predicated on a finding of morally culpable behavior-either in a particular application of legislation such as under the intent prong of Section 2 of the VRA or by a particular set of jurisdictions such as under Section 5.
-In the Supreme Court's view, Congress's decision in 2006 to reauthorize Section 5 under the existing coverage formula reflected a moral judgment by Congress about whether the covered States could be trusted now to follow federal and constitutional mandates based on their misconduct of decades earlier.
+In that respect, the Court's analysis in Shelby County added a new element not present in its early decisions discussing the equalsovereignty doctrine.
+Unlike Congress's authority under its Article I powers (e.g., under the Commerce Clause or the Spending Clause), Congress's authority to act under the Fifteenth Amendment is limited to addressing denials of the right to vote on the basis of race.
+That power is therefore predicated on a finding of morally culpable behavior-either under the Voting Rights Act or the Constitution.
+In the Supreme Court's view, Congress's decision in 2006 to reauthorize Section 5 under the existing coverage formula required Congress to consider whether covered States deserved the dignitary harm of being labeled as more likely to engage in racial discrimination based on their misconduct decades earlier.
 That moral judgment, the Court held, was an affront to the covered States' dignity because it was based on what the Court viewed as stale data and could not be linked to "current conditions."
-Shelby Cty., 570 U.S. at 553.
+Shelby County, 570 U.S. at 553.

 To be clear, the Court in Shelby County reaffirmed that Congress can draw distinctions between and among States without running afoul of the equal-sovereignty doctrine when Congress acts pursuant to its enumerated powers-including its power to enforce the Fifteenth Amendment, inherent moral judgments notwithstanding.
-570 U.S. at 544 (citing Katzenbach, 383 U.S. at 328-329); id. at 553.
+570 U.S. at

+544 (citing Katzenbach, 383 U.S. at 328-329); id. at 553.
 But the Court added a new element in Shelby County to the equal-sovereignty mix: a heightened burden to justify differential treatment of States when enforcing the Fifteenth Amendment with reference to "current conditions" rather than "the past."
 Id. at 553.

-B. The Doctrine of Equal Sovereignty Does Not Prohibit EPA From Granting a Preemption Exemption to California Alone.
+B. The Doctrine Of Equal Sovereignty Does Not Prohibit Congress From Permitting The EPA To Grant A Preemption Exemption To California.